 In addition to temporarily suspending payments, interest, and collection actions on defaulted loans, the CARES Act allows employers to make tax-free student loan payments on behalf of employees of up to $5,250 per employee each year from 2021 through 2025 (totaling up to $26,250).

 Situations that can cause a tax bomb

-Forgiving a federal student loan balance, and the resulting tax bomb, primarily impacts borrowers who use income-driven repayment plans.
+Forgiving a federal student loan balance, and the possible resulting tax bomb, primarily impacts borrowers who use income-driven repayment plans.
 These payment plans last for a set amount of time, typically 20 or 25 years, and require you to pay between 10% and 20% of your discretionary income until you repay the loan.

 Any remaining balance after the payment plan ends gets forgiven.
 This forgiven amount can be considered taxable income in the year it occurs, depending on your repayment plan and loan program.

-Situations that won't cause a tax bomb
+Situations that typically won't cause a tax bomb

 If you receive loan forgiveness under federal student loan programs, it will likely count as a tax-exempt gain (or reduction in liability).
 You typically won't face a tax bomb from loan forgiveness in the following situations:

 - You successfully participate in a qualifying federal loan program.
 If you follow the rules of programs like Public Service Loan Forgiveness, Teacher Loan Forgiveness, and similar federal loan programs, any loan forgiveness you receive should not be taxable.

 - You pass away or become permanently disabled.
 If you die or become permanently disabled, neither you nor your estate will be hit with a tax bill for forgiven debt under federal student loan programs.